Instructor: Nigel Goldenfeld

 2002 Term essays are here.

 Instead of a final exam, this course will have a term paper assignment.
 The subject matter can be any topic in physics which is related to Emergent States of Matter in some sense.
-Since many interesting phenomena are a manifestation of spontaneous symmetry breaking, you have unusual latitude in your choice of topic.
+Since many interesting phenomena are a manifestation of emergence, you have unusual latitude in your choice of topic.
 It need not be restricted to condensed matter but can cover the many recent and exciting developments in other areas of science, including, but not limited, to: high energy physics, cosmology, even biology.
 I hope many of you will chose topics in these non-condensed matter areas.

 I can provide you with a guide to the literature for many topics if you come and ask me.
 However, I really don't want to do this.
 Part of this assignment is to give you an opportunity to develop the skills in doing a literature survey and digging up information from the library.
 Other important components of this assignment are that you demonstrate good taste, curiosity and ambition in your choice of subject, and that you are capable of distilling the most important and essential details from very technical papers.